User0332/webpy/docs/source/getstarted.md

 Now, we can run our app using `webpy run`.
 Notice that when visiting `http://127.0.0.1:5000/hello`, the CSS that we linked from the `static/` folder is included.

-If you want to make your app a little more compact, you can use `webpy build`.
-This will compile all of your Python and HTML into a single minifed file, `build.py`, which can be run like a normal Python script.
-However, the the `html/` and `static/` directories are not packaged into the build file, so these must still be present to run `build.py`.
-When using `webpy run` to run the app, changes in the files under `root/` and changes in files under `static/` are guaranteed to be reflected in the app without having to restart it, but if the app is being run from a `build.py` file, changes in HTML, Python, and config files under `root/` will not be reflected.

 Lets modify our default route under `http://127.0.0.1:5000/`, in the directory `root/`.
 This time, we'll keep `index.py` and program this route in Python.
 The default code should look something like this:

 `index.py`